 With Sales, Service, and PaaS firmly established as part of the Salesforce suite of products, the company set its sights on a new market.

-And in the lead-up to Dreamforce 2012, Salesforce had been on a buying spree, snapping up companies in a particular space.
+In the lead-up to Dreamforce 2012, Salesforce was on a buying spree, snapping up companies in a particular space.

 Until then, they had a mobile app called Salesforce Mobile, which provided limited access to users' data from their phones.